 Each Feature update will be supported for 18 months after its release, and you cannot skip updates.
 For example, if you updated your Windows 10 computer in September 2017 with the fall creator update, but skip the update in March 2018, you cannot install the fall update in September without installing the March update first, unless you install Windows 10 from scratch of course.

 Windows 10 Features

-Live Start Menu The biggest change in Windows 10 from windows 8 is the return of the Start menu.
-But unlike the traditional start menus we got used to in Windows 7 and previous releases, the start menu in Windows 10 features live tiles with live app updates.
+Live Start Menu The biggest change in Windows 10 from Windows 8 is the return of the Start menu.
+But unlike the traditional start menus, we got used to in Windows 7 and previous releases, the start menu in Windows 10 features live tiles with live app updates.

-Windows Store Another thing that was rethought from Windows 8 is the Windows store.
+Windows Store Another thing that was rethought from Windows 8 is the Windows Store.
 The Windows store is now a standalone application instead of opening in full screen as it does in Windows 8.

-Cortana Cortana is the Siri or Google Now from Microsoft. it replaces the search function on your computer, and responds to voice commands, and has complete access to your personal information.
+Cortana is the Siri or Google Now from Microsoft. it replaces the search function on your computer, and responds to voice commands, and has complete access to your personal information.

 Action Center Action center in Windows 10 is basically a notification center.
 All apps and system notifications are posted in the action center.

 Redesigned Core Apps All core apps in Windows 10 like Mail, Calendar, File Explorer, etc. were revamped. they look and work much better now

 Microsoft Edge is a new minimalist browser included in Windows 10 by default.
 It is also the default browser in Windows Mobile, Xbox One, and other Microsoft devices replacing Internet Explorer.
 Microsoft Edge was built from scratch using a proprietary engine called EdgeHTML.
 Edge is designed to be lightweight supporting theming, annotation tools and native reading mode.

 Windows 10 Fall Creator Update